TMagodi/Getting_and_Cleaning_Data_Week_4_Project/Code Book.md

   Entire numbers in code column of the CleanData replaced with corresponding activity taken from second column of the activities variable

-Appropriately labels the data set with descriptive variable names code column in TidyData was renamed to activities Every Acc in column’s name replaced by Accelerometer Every Gyro in column’s name replaced by Gyroscope Every BodyBody in column’s name replaced by Body
+Appropriately labels the data set with descriptive variable names code column in CleanData was renamed to activities Every Acc in column’s name replaced by Accelerometer Every Gyro in column’s name replaced by Gyroscope Every BodyBody in column’s name replaced by Body